battle-tactics-strategies

 Renaissance to the Modern Era

 During the Renaissance, leaders like Niccolò Machiavelli studied the Roman military system obsessively, attempting to recreate its citizen-soldier ethos in his Art of War.
 In the 18th and 19th centuries, the linear tactics of European armies echoed the disciplined volleys and maneuvering of the legion.
 The very concept of a standardized, professional officer corps—the chain of command from Centurion to Legate—is a direct inheritance from Rome.
 Modern military commands still study Roman formations and logistics as a timeless model of tactical efficiency.
+The principles of combined arms, reserve forces, and fortification owe a debt to the legion's example.

 Conclusion